Basis-Theory/basistheory-go/docs/Application.md

 `func (o *Application) UnsetModifiedAt()`

 UnsetModifiedAt ensures that no value is present for ModifiedAt, not even an explicit nil
+### GetCanCreateExpiringApplications

+`func (o *Application) GetCanCreateExpiringApplications() bool`

+GetCanCreateExpiringApplications returns the CanCreateExpiringApplications field if non-nil, zero value otherwise.

+### GetCanCreateExpiringApplicationsOk

+`func (o *Application) GetCanCreateExpiringApplicationsOk() (*bool, bool)`

+GetCanCreateExpiringApplicationsOk returns a tuple with the CanCreateExpiringApplications field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCanCreateExpiringApplications

+`func (o *Application) SetCanCreateExpiringApplications(v bool)`

+SetCanCreateExpiringApplications sets CanCreateExpiringApplications field to given value.

+### HasCanCreateExpiringApplications

+`func (o *Application) HasCanCreateExpiringApplications() bool`

+HasCanCreateExpiringApplications returns a boolean if a field has been set.

+### SetCanCreateExpiringApplicationsNil

+`func (o *Application) SetCanCreateExpiringApplicationsNil(b bool)`

+ SetCanCreateExpiringApplicationsNil sets the value for CanCreateExpiringApplications to be an explicit nil

+### UnsetCanCreateExpiringApplications
+`func (o *Application) UnsetCanCreateExpiringApplications()`

+UnsetCanCreateExpiringApplications ensures that no value is present for CanCreateExpiringApplications, not even an explicit nil
+### GetExpiresAt

+`func (o *Application) GetExpiresAt() time.Time`

+GetExpiresAt returns the ExpiresAt field if non-nil, zero value otherwise.

+### GetExpiresAtOk

+`func (o *Application) GetExpiresAtOk() (*time.Time, bool)`

+GetExpiresAtOk returns a tuple with the ExpiresAt field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetExpiresAt

+`func (o *Application) SetExpiresAt(v time.Time)`

+SetExpiresAt sets ExpiresAt field to given value.

+### HasExpiresAt

+`func (o *Application) HasExpiresAt() bool`

+HasExpiresAt returns a boolean if a field has been set.

+### SetExpiresAtNil

+`func (o *Application) SetExpiresAtNil(b bool)`

+ SetExpiresAtNil sets the value for ExpiresAt to be an explicit nil

+### UnsetExpiresAt
+`func (o *Application) UnsetExpiresAt()`

+UnsetExpiresAt ensures that no value is present for ExpiresAt, not even an explicit nil
 ### GetPermissions

 `func (o *Application) GetPermissions() []string`